 Depression is a liar.
 Telling you that how you feel is because that’s how things really are (I feel bad, therefore everything is bad).

 It makes you compare yourself negatively to others (she’s a way better mother than you, has a better job, never loses her temper).
 Magnifying any perceived failures and defeats and minimising the qualities and resources you have to cope.

 Depression is a bully.
 When you’re at your lowest, it verbally abuses and stamps on you.
 It’s cunning, believable and preys on your vulnerabilities and fears.
 It knows all of your weak spots and strips you of your confidence.

 It constantly criticises and blames you: you did that really badly, you’re not even trying, you’re stupid, you’ve got no reason to feel depressed, stop being pathetic…

 Depression is forgetful.
 It conveniently forgets about all the times in the past that you’ve proved it wrong and ignores any information that might go against it.
-Anything negative has lasting implications for self worth, while positive events are viewed as fluke, luck, unimportant.
+Anything negative has lasting implications for self-worth, while positive events are viewed as a fluke, luck, unimportant.